wassimk/email-junk-catcher/README.md

 #### Log Rotation

-One option is [`logrotate`](https://github.com/logrotate/logrotate).
-Once installed it's managed by creating a file per set of rotations in the configuration folder.
-For example, install it via `brew` and add an `email-junk-catcher` file to `/opt/homebrew/etc/logrotate.d` with the following contents:
+One option for rotating the log files is [`logrotate`](https://github.com/logrotate/logrotate).
+Once installed, it's managed by creating a configuration file per set of logs needing rotation.

+For example, install it via `brew install logrotate` and add an `email-junk-catcher` file to `/opt/homebrew/etc/logrotate.d/` with the following contents:

 ```
 /Users/you/email-junk-catcher/logs/*.log